Got cherry tomatoes? Try my roasted cherry tomato soup recipe.

 In the Kitchen

 It’s easy to slice cherry tomatoes in half and toss them in salads.
 They’re even better if you roast them first.
 I save a few cupfuls for this tomato soup recipe inspired by my favorite TV chef, Jacques Pepin.
 I have many of his books, and I think this one, written for the series with his daughter Claudine, is my favorite.
 The book, “Cooking with Claudine (Jacques Pepin’s Kitchen)” published in 1996 and is a companion to the public television series.

 Jacques Pepin’s gift as a teacher gave me confidence to break away from rigid reliance on recipes.
 Especially in savory dishes, once you understand ingredients and techniques and how they work together, you can be creative and make a recipe your own.

 In the series, Jacques and Claudine made a “tomato chowder” with pureed fresh cherry tomatoes.
-In my version, I roasted the cherry tomatoes first, to deepen the flavor.
+In my version, I roast the cherry tomatoes to deepen the flavor.
 Jacques writes that the egg and crouton toppings make the soup and they certainly dress it up and make the soup feel like a proper, satisfying meal.

 Roasted Cherry Tomatoes Recipe

 Oven roasting cherry tomatoes is an easy way to preserve the harvest.
 You’ll need two pints of cherry tomatoes for the soup recipe, below.